Pule Mabe: Fraud trial

 While a Member of Parliament, Mabe was a defendant in a criminal trial which dated back to November 2013, when he turned himself in for arrest at the Sunnyside police station in Pretoria.
 He and his co-accused, Paseka Letsatsi and Kabedi Ramosa, were charged with fraud, money laundering, and theft.
 Prosecutors alleged that Letsatsi, an employee of the South African Social Security Agency (SASSA), had illegally solicited funds from SASSA and given them to companies owned by Mabe and Ramosa.
 City Press alleged that a Mabe-owned company had received R1.5 million, of which R681,000 allegedly went to Mabe's personal bank accounts; the newspaper also claimed that Mabe had paid some of the money out to other political comrades, including R30,000 to Floyd Shivambu.
+Shivambu has since joined Jacob Zuma newly called MK Party on 15 August 2024.

 Mabe was released on R10,000 bail and made his first appearance in the Pretoria Specialised Commercial Crime Court in February 2014.
 In September that year, law enforcement agencies, acting in terms of the Prevention of Organised Crime Act, seized assets worth R2.2 million from Mabe, Letsatsi, and Ramosa.
 Mabe and his co-accused were acquitted in December 2014.
 Mabe said that he had been "tried in court and the court of public opinion" and that his reputation had been severely damaged.